Mad Men: Alcoholism

 As the show's time progresses into the 1960s, the show portrays a world of liquor-stocked offices, boozy lunches and alcohol-soaked dinners.
-One incident in Season 2 finds advertising executive Freddy Rumsen being sent to rehab after urinating on himself.
+One incident in Season 2 finds advertising executive Freddy Rumsen being sent to rehab after blacking out and urinating on himself.
 During the fourth season, Don Draper starts to realize he has a major drinking problem.
 In the sixties, bad behavior resulting from drinking was often considered macho and even romantic, rather than a result of addiction.
 One reviewer called the fourth season a "sobering tale of drunken excess" as Don Draper struggled with alcoholism.

 Ad executive Jerry Della Femina said of the show:[I]f anything, it's underplayed.
 There was a tremendous amount of drinking.
-Three-martini lunches was the norm…while we were still looking at the menu, the third would arrive.… The only thing that saved us was that the clients and agencies that we were going back to drank as much as we did.… Bottles in desk drawers were not the exception but the rule.
+Three-martini lunches was the norm...while we were still looking at the menu, the third would arrive....
+The only thing that saved us was that the clients and agencies that we were going back to drank as much as we did....
+Bottles in desk drawers were not the exception but the rule.

 Counterculture

 The Los Angeles Times opined that Mad Men excels at "stories of characters fighting to achieve personal liberation in the restless years before the advent of the full-blown culture wars."
 One reviewer was excited that the fourth season, through Peggy, brought "the introduction to the Counterculture (Andy Warhol as the King of Pop and Leader of the Band), with all the loud music, joint-passing, underground movies so present in those times.
 Peggy's visit to a loft, with a Life Magazine photo editor-friend, placed her squarely in the center of the exciting creativity so rampant in the underground and also so rebellious against the mainstream."
-The Huffington Post focused on one scene where "Peggy joins her new beatnik friends in the lobby while Pete stays behind with the SCDP partners to relish…his newly captured $6 million account.
+The Huffington Post focused on one scene where "Peggy joins her new beatnik friends in the lobby while Pete stays behind with the SCDP partners to relish...his newly captured $6 million account.
 As they embark on their opposite trajectories, the camera lingers on their knowing glances.
 Here is where we find emotional truth."